 Collaboration and self-regulation are not just important; they are fundamental to establishing a robust and professional branch of medicine.
 Many longevity scientists have been advising numerous longevity clinics to ensure that their practices align with evidence-based approaches.
 Additionally, some clinics conduct their own research, sharing insights and findings with scientists and peers.
-Planned activities of the International Institute of Longevity through events like the Roundtable at the Buck Institute will serve as platforms for experts from longevity medical centers to convene, exchange protocols, optimize methods, and begin laying the groundwork for policies and regulations.
-Given the field's nascent stage, collective diligence is crucial a larger mistake of one medical professional could shut down the whole field.
-Therefore, all representatives are eager to diligently research, define, standardize, and write guidelines for all the longevity concepts.
-The aim is to build a stronger brand among medical societies and propagate the longevity ideas among within the public sphere.
+Events like the Longevity Clinic Roundtable held at the Buck Institute will serve as platforms for experts from longevity medical centers to convene, exchange protocols, optimize methods, and begin laying the groundwork for policies and regulations.
+Given the field's nascent stage, collective diligence is crucial - a significantly toxic intervention could lead to adverse effects in patients and could harm the whole field and prevent further progress.
+Therefore, clinic representatives are eager to diligently research, define, standardize, and write guidelines for all the longevity concepts discussed above.
+The aim is to build a stronger brand among medical societies and propagate the longevity ideas within the public sphere.